Monica Wehby: Post-Senate race

 After losing to Sen. Jeff Merkley in 2014, Wehby stated her desire to remain in politics to "help people feel better represented by their government."
-In 2015, reports started coming out claiming that she was being courted by both Republican and Democratic leaders to run for Governor.
+In 2015, reports started coming out claiming that she was being courted by both Republican and Democratic leaders to run for governor.

 On February 18, 2015, Oregon Governor John Kitzhaber resigned amid a public corruption scandal; Kate Brown succeeded him since the Constitution of Oregon identifies the secretary of state as the successor when the governor leaves office prematurely.
 Oregon law required a special election in November 2016 for the two years remaining in Kitzhaber's unfinished term as governor.
 By April 2016 Brown had raised over $800,000 for her campaign in 2016 alone.

 By early 2015 Wehby had raised $58,500 for Monica PAC, and she launched a now-defunct website promoting the committee and gauging the general interest of the population.

 By late 2015, her PAC had raised more than $300,000 hired an Arizona-based consulting group to help her run her potential campaign.
 However, as support dwindled towards the end of 2015, The PAC shut down and following weeks of speculation, she put out a statement pulling out of the race and stating that she wanted to focus on her practice as a pediatric neurosurgeon at the Randall Children's Hospital at Legacy Emanuel.

 In 2015, Wehby was invited as a panelist to the State of Reform Health Policy Conference at the Hilton Portland.
 At the conference, she shared her thoughts on health reform, liability, the financial burden on patients and being a politician and a physician.

-In 2020, Wehby was terminated from Randall Children’s Hospital amidst multiple allegations of professional misconduct.

-Personal life

-Wehby was married to Portland physician James "Jim" Grant before divorcing in 2007.
+Indiana State Medical Association - District 7 Presidential Election

+In 2024, the Indiana State Medical Association (ISMA) District 7 faced a controversy regarding its leadership elections.
+Monica Wehby, elected as District 7 President on April 30, was found ineligible due to a bylaw adopted in 2023, requiring candidates to have been regular members for the preceding two years.
+Upon discovery, District 7 leadership invalidated both the President and Trustee elections, citing concerns about the interconnected nature of the contests.
+The district leadership announced plans for a special electronic election to fill both positions, with nominations to be open for two weeks, but the final date to be determined.
+The incident prompted an apology from ISMA staff and a commitment to greater transparency and adherence to bylaws in future electoral processes.